Boubacar7/docker-jboss-fuse/README.md

 ### Execute Docker image

-In order to execute this docker image, after you have built the image, you can use following command :
+In order to execute this docker image, after you have built it with docker, you can use following command :

 ```bash
 docker run -d --name jboss-fuse-6.3.0 -p 8009:8009 -p 8080:8080 -p 9999:9999 -p 9990:9990 -p 9443:9443 -p 4447:4447 -p 8443:8443 \